 Other types of federal government jobs include custom and border protection officers, which are ideal for individuals with military experience, or those with degrees in criminal justice.

 Industry leaders, including the American Automobile Association (AAA), Lockheed Martin, Northrop Grumman, Tupperware and Walt Disney Company, call the city of Orlando home.
 This provides a wealth of opportunities for job seekers looking for management and executive-level positions.
-According to the Bureau of Labor Statistics, the unemployment rate for professional and business service industry was down from 3.4 percent to 2.9 percent from February to March 2018.
+According to the Bureau of Labor Statistics, the unemployment rate for professional and business service industry was down3.4 percent to 2.9 percent from February to March 2018.

 Miami, Jacksonville and Tampa shouldnt be forgotten when looking for jobs in Florida, as these appeal to a wide range of potential job applicants.
 Miami, of course, is one of the state's largest cities, with a population of just over 450,000 people, and jobs there range from tourism to tech and everything in between.

 Due to the seasonably warm year-round temperatures, tourism is a major industry in Florida.
 Regardless of where you locate, you?Äôll find plenty of jobs that cater to travelers.
 From retail gift shops and amusement park operators to hotel managers and attraction supervisors, there are plenty of jobs that cater to the public.
 Many of these jobs require little-to-no experience and only a high school education, which is ideal for new graduates.